pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Govee_H5074.md

 ![H5074](../DevicePictures/Govee_H5074-175.png)

-The Govee H5074 is a now obsolete (?) small square environmental sensor that transmits data using the Bluetooth advertisement data.
-The sensor reports temperature, relative humidity values.
+The Govee H5074 thermostat + humidity sensor is a small, coin-cell battery (CR2477) powered smart sensor.
+It sends data over advertisements and does not need to be connected.

 The Govee website no longer mentions the H5074